WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 class: dark
 ### Components
 # Nav
-The base `.nav` component is built with **flexbox** and provide a strong foundation for building all types of navigation components.
+The base `.nav` component is built with **flexbox** and provides a strong foundation for building all types of navigation components.
 ```html
 <ul class="`nav`">
   <li class="`nav-item`"><a class="`nav-link` active" href="#">Home</a></li>